magicknight/quasar-docker/container-dev/README.md

 2. There are no processes (containers) are already running and using any of the ports needed to run the container.
 If a port is taken, you'll have to stop the process.

 Running this script will allow the client-dev container to be rebuilt with the newest package.json and other initial files so that the docker container and image is up-to-date with the newest dev branch of Quasar CLI and its needed dependencies.

+Adding a <version> is optional.
+However, if added, it should match the current release of Quasar Framework.

 **IMPORTANT!!!** - The additional inputs `<user>` and `<password>` are the credentials for Docker Hub.